 Program Goals and Objectives

 Applicants must have completed an ACGME accredited program in Internal Medicine.
-Starting in summer 2021 we will use the Electronic Residency Application service (ERAS) and the National Resident Matching Program (NRMP).
-The program will accept two (2) fellows each year to make a total of six (6).
-Two fellows have started in July 2021.
+We currently use the Electronic Residency Application service (ERAS) and the National Resident Matching Program (NRMP).
+The program has a total of 6 fellows.
+Two fellows are accepted yearly.

 Our program serves a diverse patient population from around the globe.
 The program aims for a bias-free selection of fellows regardless of their race, sexual orientation, nationality and religion.